Last Updated on December 28, 2018 by laurenpacek

 This year, it’s these S’mores Cupcakes.
 Please join me in celebrating my 5th blogiversary with these sweet and fun treats.
-The chocolate cake is just the best (my favorite chocolate cake recipe – it’s moist and super chocolatey!), and let’s face it, marshmallow fluff = a gift from above.
+The chocolate cake is just the best (my favorite chocolate cake recipe), and let’s face it, marshmallow fluff = a gift from above.

 Like so many of the things I post on this blog, both the cake and frosting are modified versions of those found in Joy the Baker’s cookbook, Homemade Decadence.